How Do You Get Rid of Turf Toe?

 Are you or your child in pain after a sporting game?
 Have you noticed bruising on the toe?
 Don't wait around to see if you feel better on your own.
 Because, whether or not you need surgery, your toe will need time to heal before you can resume athletic activities.
 Even worse, delaying treatment could lead to further complications or the need for more invasive treatments.

 What does that mean for you?
-At the first sign of big toe pain, make an appointment with our Powder Springs podiatrist.
-We can quickly assess and treat your turf toe injury.
-Then we'll get you back into action as soon as possible!
+At the first sign of big toe pain, make an appointment with our sports injuries podiatrist in Powder Springs.
+We can quickly assess and treat your turf toe injury, getting you back into action as soon as possible!

 What does that mean for you?
 If you’ve noticed your big toe is stiff or sore, don’t ignore the problem.
 Or, worse yet, keep playing through the pain.
 Instead, request an immediate appointment at our office.
-Because the sooner we treat your injury, the sooner you can get back in the game.
-Without compromising your performance, or your health!
+Protect your feet from summer sports injuries by getting timely care—because the sooner we treat your injury, the sooner you can get back in the game without compromising your performance or your health!